schlimmchen/OpenDTU-OnBattery-docs/docs/index.md

     OpenDTU-OnBattery is a fork of [OpenDTU][4] by Thomas Basler (tbnobody).

+!!! note "Upstream Documentation"
+    This documentation is not yet completely adjusted to OpenDTU-OnBattery.
+    Feel free to help improving the documentation by proposing changes through pull requests.

 Open Source software to talk to [Hoymiles][1]{target=_blank} solar inverters and battery peripherals.
 It is an alternative to Hoymiles Data Transfer Units (DTUs), which sync data into the s-Miles cloud.